dentarg/auth0-blog/_posts/2017-10-04-api-less-scary-approach.markdown

 ## Conclusion

 Well Done!
-You have just built a simple web app using ExpressJS Framework as Backend and Auth0 to authenticate and manage users.
+You have just built a simple web app using ExpressJS framework as a backend and Auth0 to authenticate and manage users.
 This tutorial was designed to help you understand APIs and how they work.
 Now you can use the knowledge gained to build even better apps with scalable user management and authentication using Auth0.

 You can find the repo for the app [here](https://github.com/biodunch/quotesGenApp).
 Also I’ve deployed a demo on [heroku](https://quotesgen.herokuapp.com).